-Certain types of masculinizing surgery can harm or end your fertility.
-If you want to have biological children and you're having surgery that involves your reproductive organs, talk to your doctor about freezing your eggs (mature oocyte cryopreservation) or embryos (embryo cryopreservation) before moving forward.
-Another option involves having ovarian tissue surgically removed, frozen and later thawed and reimplanted (ovarian tissue cryopreservation).
+Certain types of masculinizing surgery may limit or end fertility.
+If you want to have biological children, and you're having surgery that involves your reproductive organs, talk to your health care provider about your options.
+You may choose to freeze eggs with a procedure called mature oocyte cryopreservation, or freeze embryos using embryo cryopreservation.
+Another option involves having ovarian tissue surgically removed, frozen, and later thawed and reimplanted.
+That procedure is called ovarian tissue cryopreservation.

-Keep in mind that egg freezing has multiple steps — ovulation induction, egg retrieval and freezing.
-If you want to freeze embryos, you'll need to go through the additional step of having your eggs fertilized before they are frozen.
+Egg freezing involves multiple steps, including ovulation induction, egg retrieval and freezing.
+If you want to freeze embryos, an additional step of having the eggs fertilized before they are frozen also is required.